FjellOverflow/fjellheimen/README.md

 - `compose` contains docker-compose files for various services.
 - `data` contains the data for the services.
 - `environment` contains `.env` files for the services.
+- `.setup` contains the setup scripts for the host machine

 A service ***myService*** is defined in its docker-compose file `compose/myservice.yml`: